Rising to environmental challenges

 Well, PET is one of the best packaging materials for the beverage industry, combining recyclability with characteristics such as lightness, durability, transparency and providing optimum product quality.
 Life Cycle Assessment conducted by RDC environment and PIRA in 2001 also showed that PET has the best environmental performance amongst all beverage packaging that’s distributed more than 200 kilometres.

 PET also has one of the most developed collection and recycling systems in the world, making it a key asset for the Circular Economy of plastics.
 It can be easily reused in a wide range of applications, such as the textile industry and more important, in making new bottles, where it substitutes new (virgin) PET.Compared with using new plastic materials, 75% less energy is used to make a bottle from recycled plastic.
 That’s why all of our bottles now contain recycled plastic.

-Today, our bottles contain at least 20% recycled plastic and we remain committed to increasing this amount in the near future.
+Today, our bottles contain a minimum of 20% recycled plastic and we remain committed to increasing this amount to 100% across the full range by 2021.
 To demonstrate the value of recycled plastic, we helped build the world’s first boat made from 99% recycled plastic.
 A 12-seater punt christened the ‘Poly-Mer’, it’s used to educate school children about the value of plastic recycling.
-For more information, click here.

 We’re not stopping there though, joining forces with Danone, Pepsi and Origin Material to form the NaturALL Bottle Alliance, together, we’re creating and launching a bio-based plastic bottle made from 100% sustainable and renewable resources.